gitploy-io/gitploy/docs/concepts/deployment.md

 ## Rollback

 Rollback is the best way to recover while you fix the problems.
-Gitploy supports the rollback.
-You can choose one of the successful deployments to rollback.
+Gitploy supports the rollback, and you can choose one of the successful deployments to rollback.

+For best practice, you should lock the repository to block deploying by others.
+And the admin user has to take care of the repository until finishing to fix the problems.

 *Note that if the ref of the selected deployment is a branch, Gitploy automatically references the commit SHA to prevent deploying the head of the branch.*